shog-ai/shoggoth/src/docs/md/docs.md

 ### Nodes

 Every Shoggoth node stores and maintains a local data structure called a Distributed Hash Table (DHT).
 This DHT is stored in an in-memory database.
-The DHT of a node is a table that contains information about all its peers, with each item in the table representing information about a peer, including its Node ID, Public Key, IP address or domain name, and the Shoggoth IDs of all resources it has pinned.
+The DHT of a node is a table that contains information about all its peers, with each item in the table representing information about a peer, including its Node ID, Public Key, Public Host, and the Shoggoth IDs of all resources it has pinned.

-This DHT will be updated frequently as the node discovers new peers, and the list of pinned resources for all peers will also be updated periodically.
+This DHT will be updated frequently as the node discovers new peers, and the list of pinned resources for all peers will also be updated frequently.

-Nodes frequently exchange DHTs in such a way that a new node can instantly become aware of all other nodes and their pins by simply collecting the DHT of a node that is part of the network.
+Nodes frequently exchange DHTs in such a way that a new node can instantly become aware of all other nodes and their pins by simply collecting the DHT of an existing node.

 This is the backbone of the Shoggoth Network.
-By its design, every node is able to communicate with every other node directly, without relays, by simply querying its local DHT for the IP address or domain name of the desired node, and sending HTTP requests to it.
+By its design, every node is able to communicate with every other node directly, without relays, by simply querying its local DHT for the public host of the desired node, and sending HTTP requests to it.

 Shoggoth Nodes communicate by sending and receiving HTTP requests according to the [Shoggoth Node API](#api).
 With this API, nodes can obtain the DHTs of their peers and also download Shoggoth Resources from their peers to pin them locally.

-When a new node joins the network, it shares a manifest containing its public key, Node ID, and IP address or domain name to a set of known nodes.
+When a new node joins the network, it shares a manifest containing its public key, Node ID, and public host to a set of existing nodes.
 A new node needs to know at least one already existing node when joining the network.
 This already existing node will add the new node to its DHT, thereby introducing it to the rest of the network, and also give the new node a copy of its DHT, thereby allowing the new node to independently access the rest of the network.